 This method “provides far more of the natural positioning cues our hearing depends upon in the real world than with discrete left- and right-channel reproduction,” the whitepaper added.

 Because the configuration delivers a room-size sweet spot from a single enclosure, it allows for flexible speaker placement, the company noted.
-The technology delivers “an evenly balanced stereo soundfield of uniform frequency and phase response throughout a room rather than at a fixed limited point between two speaker cabinets,” which must be “widely spaced apart in order to create a proper soundfield,” the whitepaper said.
+The technology delivers “an evenly balanced stereo soundfield of uniform frequency and phase response throughout a room rather than at a fixed limited point between two speaker cabinets,” which must be “widely spaced apart in order to create a proper soundfield,” the white paper said.
 “All localization cues contained in the source signal are reproduced and perceived accurately at all positions throughout the room.”

-In addition, the technology enhances clarity and intelligibility because, with sound emanating from a single enclosure, “there are no time, phase and frequency-response anomalies that are inherent with separate left- and right-channel speaker systems,” the whitepaper said.
-A single speaker enclosure, the company explained, “eliminates the frequency node and cancellation 'comb filter' effects resulting from separate left and right loudspeakers.”
+In addition, the technology enhances clarity and intelligibility because, with sound emanating from a single enclosure, “there are no time, phase and frequency-response anomalies that are inherent with separate left- and right-channel speaker systems,” the white paper said.
+A single speaker enclosure, the company explained, “eliminates the frequency node and cancellation ‘comb filter’ effects resulting from separate left and right loudspeakers.”
 In addition, “the audio-path lengths to the ears of the listener are proportionally the same, irrespective of the position of the listener with respect to the loudspeaker unit.
-This provides improved clarity of sound by the elimination of path-length phase distortion common with all left/right loudspeaker systems,” the whitepaper said.
+This provides improved clarity of sound by the elimination of path-length phase distortion common with all left/right loudspeaker systems,” the white paper said.

---power-consumption efficiency, given that the main and spatial channels together draw “significantly less power” than conventional two channel stereo systems, the company said.
+Another advantage of the technology is power-consumption efficiency, given that the main and spatial channels together draw “significantly less power” than conventional two channel stereo systems, the company said.
 The spatial channel on average needs only 20 percent of the RMS power consumption of the main channel, yielding a 40-percent aggregate savings over conventional stereo systems.

-One of two Orbitsound products incorporating Airsound technology is the Aura iPod-docking speaker system, which consists of a standalone dock and single-cabinet amplified speaker.
+One of two Orbitsound products incorporating Airsound technology is the $349-suggested Aura iPod-docking speaker system, which consists of a standalone dock and single-cabinet amplified speaker.
 The dock’s preamp stage features two triode tubes, 3.5mm input and output, video output, on-chassis rotary volume control, and IR remote that controls volume, mute, on/off, next/previous-track selection, scan and pause.
 The 7.9-inch by 4.9-inch by 10-inch speaker uses a two-way driver design for the main channel.
 The speaker is said to be conservatively rated at 20 watts.
 Pricing was unavailable.

-The T12 sound bar consists of an iPod-docking bar, which delivers the main and spatial channels, and a separate powered subwoofer.
+The $599-suggested T12 sound bar consists of an iPod-docking bar, which delivers the main and spatial channels, and a separate powered subwoofer.
 It comes with remote to control the bar and iPod.
 Additional details were unavailable.